newpanjing/simpleui/doc/en/QUICK_en.md

 simpleui Quick Start Guide
 -----
-Many people will misunderstand simpleui.
-They think after downloading and installing simpleui, they can be used directly after startup.
-But simpleui is majorization on the basis of the Django.
-Do, please [Create a Django project](#Create%2da%2dDjango%2dProject) using the Command Line or IDE, Then [Modify the default template for simpleui](#Modify%2ddefault%2dtemplate%2dfor%2dsimpleui).
+Many people will misunderstand **simpleui**.
+They think after downloading and installing **simpleui**, they can be used directly after startup.
+But **simpleui** is majorization on the basis of the **Django**.
+So, please [Create a Django project](#Create%2da%2dDjango%2dProject) using the command line or IDE, then [Modify the default template for simpleui](#Modify%2ddefault%2dtemplate%2dfor%2dsimpleui).

-Before starting，please take a minte to understand settings.py, because it's especially important in the next process.
+Before starting，please take a minte to understand **settings.py**, because it's especially important in the next process.

 # Start Guide
   + [Create a Django project](#Create%2da%2dDjango%2dProject)